Lokua/launchpad/README.md

 ##### [`#setGrid(number, color)`](#setGrid)

-Set the color of a button in the grid
+Set the color of a button on the grid

 ## License

 MIT